winterstein/computer-lessons/pages/ICT/AI.md

 ### Activity: Exploring AI

+1. **Try Chat AI:** Visit a chatbot website like [ChatGPT](https://chat.openai.com/) and have a conversation with an AI.
-1. **Identify AI Around You:** Look for examples of AI in your daily life, such as smart search engines, virtual assistants, recommendation systems, or language translators.
+2. **Identify AI Around You:** Look for examples of AI in your daily life, such as smart search engines, virtual assistants, recommendation systems, or language translators.
-2. **Discuss AI Uses:** Talk about how AI is used in different fields like healthcare, education, and entertainment.
+3. **Discuss AI Uses:** Talk about how AI is used in different fields like healthcare, education, and entertainment.
-3. **Think About Ethics:** Consider the ethical implications of AI.
+4. **Think About Ethics:** Consider the ethical implications of AI.
 Discuss how AI can be used responsibly and what measures can be taken to prevent misuse.

 ### Discussion Questions